Naveen15github/Terraform-AWS-S3/README.md

 # Terraform-AWS-S3
-Below is a **complete, detailed, copy-paste-ready README.md** written fully in Markdown.
-It is crafted so that it clearly communicates **you personally performed and implemented the hands-on work**.
-It follows a professional structure, includes deep explanations, setup steps, architecture flow, outputs, and a personal learning narrative.

-You can copy it directly into your repository as **README.md**.

----

-# Terraform AWS Provider – Complete Hands-On Implementation

 This repository captures my **end-to-end hands-on implementation** of Terraform on AWS, focusing on the AWS Provider, authentication workflow, resource provisioning, version management, and infrastructure automation.
 All configurations, experiments, and debugging steps were implemented and validated by me as part of strengthening my DevOps and Infrastructure-as-Code skillset.